If you are trying to build a soundproof room for music production or DJing, then you will stumble upon some easy steps, to begin with.

-When I started DJing and making beats in my tiny home recording studio, I didn’t have neighbors or outside noise to bother me.
-Even if I had, I was so new and excited to experiment with my equipment that I didn’t care.
+When I first started DJing and making beats in my small home studio, I didn’t have to worry about disturbing neighbors or outside noise seeping in.
+At that time, I was just so excited to experiment with my gear and produce music that I didn’t think twice about soundproofing or acoustics.

 How To Soundproof Your Room For Home Recording